 One of the report’s most persuasive analytics, the exclusive RPR Realtor Valuation Model® (RVM®), goes beyond traditional AVMs by incorporating listing and sales data into the equation.

-As the only REALTOR®-owned, automated valuation product, the RVM is a great starting point in the pricing discussion with clients—a foundation you can use to weave your knowledge and the local market to arrive at the home’s most accurate value.
+As the only automated valuation product made exclusively for REALTORS®, the RVM is a great starting point in the pricing discussion with clients—a foundation you can use to weave your knowledge and the local market to arrive at the home’s most accurate value.

 The RVM is accompanied by a Confidence Score—a value between zero and five stars that indicates the level to which each of the multiple models agrees with other estimated values for a given property.
 High confidence scores indicate that other models yield similar estimates for the property.